rew150/RoBERTSaiKwan_backend/README.md

 ```
 to install all packages.

+## Environment

+All environment variables are listed in `.env` file.

 ## Deployment

 Running command are listed in `Makefile`.
 Please refer to it for running information ex.`make run`